zhanglidong/EsenthelEngine/README.md

 ### About
 Full Source of Esenthel Engine and its Tools (http://www.esenthel.com)<br/>
-It's a high-performance, cross-platform Game Engine (software to create Games and Applications)<br/>
+A high-performance, cross-platform Game Engine (software to create Games and Applications)<br/>
 Official version available at: https://github.com/Esenthel/EsenthelEngine<br/>
 To continue its development, Esenthel needs your support:
 * Please donate: http://www.esenthel.com/?id=store&cat=1